Key Takeaway

 Does tirzepatide increase the risk of stomach ulcers on its own?

-Tirzepatide is not known to cause stomach ulcers directly.
-However, it slows gastric emptying and can cause nausea, vomiting, and abdominal discomfort.
+Tirzepatide isn't known to cause stomach ulcers directly.
+But it slows gastric emptying and can cause nausea, vomiting, and abdominal discomfort.
 These effects stress the GI tract in ways that may make the stomach more vulnerable when other gastric irritants (like NSAIDs) are added.